-Analyses conducted using HEC-FDA assume that breach and/or capacity exceedance of the levee results in inundation of the leveed area.
+Analyses conducted using HEC-FDA are based on levee overtopping and/or levee overtopping with breach and the results from inundation of the levee protected area.
 HEC-FDA does not explicitly distinguish between breach prior to overtopping, overtopping with breach, and overtopping without breach inundation scenarios.
 The peak water surface elevation for the resulting inundation of the levee protected area is determined by an interior versus exterior function provided by the user or by a default assumption that the resulting inundation elevation of the levee protected area is equal to the water surface elevation in the river.
 Consequences are then estimated using a peak water surface elevation versus a depth/damage function.
 A concern arose that the consequence estimates for the Dallas Floodway study conducted earlier using only HEC-RAS steady flow analysis may be overestimated and somewhat conservative due to the approach applied by the Fort Worth District.
-The Hydrology Committee recommended using the existing HEC-FDA analysis for purposes of the FSM.
 The Hydrology Committee also recommended that the Fort Worth District consult with the MMC Production Center to develop unsteady flow hydraulic models for use in developing interior versus exterior relationships.
 These relationships should be used with the HEC-FDA model for the final feasibility study analysis.